The most frequent question that haunts even the savviest executive must be What do my customers want?

 2. Know Your Customers and Design a Great Customer Experience Strategy

 By now, you have already defined your ideal customer experience.
 The next step is to know and understand your customers.
-When you really understand your customer needs and wants, only then will you be able to connect and empathize with your customers.
+When you really understand your customers needs and wants, only then will you be able to connect and empathize with your customers.

 The best way to start is to create buyer personas.
 It is a profile of your audience that helps you to understand the personality of your customer.
 In addition, it helps to understand what makes them buy your products.
-These buyer personas are aimed at getting under the skin of your customers and to earn a good understanding of what your customer is all about.
+These buyer personas are aimed at getting under the skin of your customers and earning a good understanding of what your customer is all about.

 For example, you will be able to craft a clear buyer persona as below: